-You may apply for admission to the Augsburg College MBA if you have received or are planning to receive a bachelors degree or higher from a regionally accredited college or university prior to enrolling in the MBA.
+You may apply for admission to the Augsburg University MBA if you have received or are planning to receive a bachelors degree or higher from a regionally accredited college or university prior to enrolling in the MBA.
 Two years of professional experience is preferred.
 Selection of students is based on demonstrated academic ability with satisfactory performance in college work as well as professional experience.

 International Transcript Evaluations

 Augsburg requires an evaluation of credentials for any transcript(s) from an institution outside of the United States.

 This evaluation should include the following:

 - Analysis of credentials to determine if your degree is equivalent to an accredited U.S. bachelor’s degree.

 - Course by course evaluation to show your complete course listing with credit values and grades received for each course.

 - Calculation of grade point average to demonstrate your cumulative grade point average using the standard U.S. grading system, i.e., A=4.0, B=3.0, C=2.0, D=1.0, F=0.0.